AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-cannot-change-access-level.md

 ---
-title: "Users: Cannot change access level of a user"
+title: 'Users: Cannot change access level of a user'
-description: "When an admin attempts to change the access level of a user, the access level is not changes, and the admin sees an error message."
+description: When an admin attempts to change the access level of a user, the access level is not changes, and the admin sees an error message.
 hidefromtoc: yes
 feature: People Teams and Groups
+exl-id: 095c6c6b-609d-4197-a76b-0f84782517fd
 ---
 # Users: Cannot change access level of a user

 >[!NOTE]